phamquiluan/hfaw/README.md

 ### Basic usage example

-A basic example to use BARO, a metric-based RCA baseline, to perform RCA using metrics are presented as follows,
+A basic example to use BARO, a metric-based RCA baseline, to perform RCA are presented as follows,

 ```python
 # You can put the code here to a file named test.py